 From a theoretical perspective, the main goals will be to:

 - Determine the motivations and barriers to purchase online for high involvement purchases;

 - Understand how digital tools can contribute to increased brand awareness and online conversions in the context of an indirect distribution strategy.

 About AG Insurance

 With 190 years of expertise in serving customers and over 4,000 collaborators, AG Insurance is a global Belgian insurer with a market share of 28 % in life insurance and 16% in non-life.
-2,7 million Belgian put their trust and confidence with us, meaning that nearly 50% of all households in Belgium are our customers.
-We offer a comprehensive range of products and services to suit all needs through an integrated distribution model covering bancassurance, brokers and B2B.
+2,7 million Belgian put their trust and confidence with AG Insurance, meaning that nearly 50% of all households in Belgium are its customers.
+AG Insurance offers a comprehensive range of products and services to suit all needs through an integrated distribution model covering bancassurance, brokers and B2B.